Edward J. DeBartolo Jr.

 Edward John DeBartolo Jr. (born November 6, 1946) is an American businessman best known for his 23-year ownership of the San Francisco 49ers of the National Football League (NFL).
-The five Super Bowls the 49ers dynasty won in 14 years were a record total for a single owner.

 On February 6, 2016, DeBartolo was elected to the Pro Football Hall of Fame as a contributor.

-DeBartolo was involved in the 1998 corruption case of Edwin Edwards, former governor of Louisiana.
-DeBartolo pleaded guilty to a charge of failing to report a felony, and received a $1 million fine and two years of probation in return for his testimony against Edwards.
-DeBartolo was fined by the NFL, and barred from active control of the 49ers for a year.
+DeBartolo was involved in the 1998 corruption case of former Louisiana governor Edwin Edwards.
+DeBartolo pleaded guilty to a charge of failing to report a felony and received a $1 million fine along with two years of probation in return for his testimony against Edwards.
+DeBartolo was fined by the NFL and barred from active control of the 49ers for a year.
 On February 18, 2020, President Donald Trump granted DeBartolo a presidential pardon.